1978–79 FA Cup

 The 1978–79 FA Cup was the 98th staging of the world's oldest football knockout competition, The Football Association Challenge Cup, or FA Cup.
 The final saw Arsenal beat Manchester United 3–2, three of the five goals being scored in the last five minutes.

+Qualifying rounds

+Most participating clubs that were not members of the Football League competed in the qualifying rounds to secure one of 28 places available in the first round.

+The winners from the fourth qualifying round were Blyth Spartans, Workington, Runcorn, Chorley, Morecambe, Southport, Droylsden, Nuneaton Borough, AP Leamington, Stafford Rangers, Boston United, Worksop Town, Hitchin Town, Enfield, March Town United, Barking, Dagenham, Wealdstone, Barnet, Dartford, Maidstone United, Gravesend & Northfleet, Woking, Hillingdon Borough, Worcester City, Yeovil Town, Weymouth and Merthyr Tydfil.

+For the first time since 1910–11, all successful qualifying clubs had appeared in the competition proper before.
+However, Gravesend & Northfleet had not featured at this stage since 1965-66, Chorley had last done so in 1963-64, Worksop Town had last done so in 1961-62, Worcester City had last done so in 1960-61, March Town United in 1955-56 and Barking in 1928-29.

+Maidstone United was the most successful club from this season's qualifying rounds, progressing from the first qualifying round to the third round proper after defeating Horsham YMCA, Dover, Ramsgate, Waterlooville, Wycombe Wanderers and Exeter City.
+Charlton Athletic then needed a replay to knock them out of the tournament.

 First round proper

-Teams from the Football League Third and Fourth Division entered in this round plus Altrincham, Leatherhead, Scarborough and Wycombe Wanderers were given byes.
+The 48 teams from the Football League Third and Fourth Divisions entered in this round along with the 28 non-league clubs from the qualifying rounds and Altrincham, Leatherhead, Scarborough and Wycombe Wanderers who were given byes.
 The first round of games were played on 25 November 1978.
 Replays were played mainly on 28–29 November, with two on 5–6 December.

 Second round proper

 The second round of games were played on 16 December 1978.
 Replays took place mainly on 18–19 with one on 28 December and another on 9 January 1979.

 Third round proper

 Teams from the Football League First and Second Division entered in this round.
 The third round of games in the FA Cup were intended to be played on 6 January 1979, but only four games were actually played on this date.
 Twenty more ties were played midweek over 8–10 January with a few more taking place on 15–16 and one on 18 January.
 Replays were intended for 9–10 January but again took place at various times.
-One tie, between Wrexham and Stockport County, suffered six postponements before finally being played on 1 February, by which time Arsenal and Sheffield Wednesday had played five times, the tie needing a fourth replay before being settled..
+One tie, between Wrexham and Stockport County, suffered six postponements before finally being played on 1 February, by which time Arsenal and Sheffield Wednesday had played five times, the tie needing a fourth replay before being settled.
+Maidstone United and Altrincham were the last non-league clubs left in the competition.